Wikipedia only tells you – what Facebook, the company is. The worth, the brand, etc, etc.

 Talk to any social media marketing expert and the first medium they will suggest promoting your brand is “Facebook”.
 Such is the dominance of Facebook in the social media marketing space.

-There are a lot of good digital marketing agencies in the market (including ours where I blatantly self-promote our brand name ???? ).
-Most of them are doing an awesome work working in a Yuuuuuuge (donald trump style) market.
-They are good brands but that does not mean, there are no scammers available.
+There are a lot of good digital marketing agencies in the market (including ours where I blatantly self-promote our brand name 🙂 ).
+Most of them are doing an awesome work working in a Yuuuuuuge (Donald trump style) market.

 Promoting on Facebook is tricky.
 On one hand, the large Facebook user base provides a wide array of possibilities to promote.
-On the other, targeting the large user base leaves you guessing, how much should your spend.
+On the other, targeting the large user base leaves you guessing, how much should you spend?

 Facebook requires campaigns to be run optimally. i.e, every single penny spent should amount to something.
 You have to be optimal with your campaigns before you lose sight of the target of campaigns.